gammamatrix/playground-documentation/docs/index.rst

 :doc:`playground`
    Information about the base Playground packages.

-:doc:`components`
+:doc:`base-components`
+   Information about the Playground Base Components.

+:doc:`built-components`
-   Information about the Playground components.
+   Information about the Playground Components built with playground-make.

 :doc:`glossary`
    Glossary Terms used with Playground.